broadcast Package Overview

 broadcast:

-‘Numpy’-Like Broadcasted Operations for Atomic and Recursive Arrays with Minimal Dependencies.
+‘NumPy’-Like Broadcasted Operations for Atomic and Recursive Arrays with Minimal Dependencies.

 Implements efficient broadcasted operations for atomic and recursive arrays.